sisatech/vorteil-documentation/doc/version/server/2.0/README.md

 - [Compiler: 2.0](../../compiler/2.0)

 ## 2.0.4 (2018-10-22)
+- Can now build to 'xva' disks.
+- Smarter automatic disk size and inode counts.
+The fields can be used the same way as before, but now support a plus sign in the field to indicate that the disk should be automatically sized to have at least some amount of spare disk space. e.g. --vm.disk-size="+100 MiB".
+Leaving the field blank will now be equivalent to "+0 MiB", so the automatically sized disks will be as small as they can be whilst still compiling.
 - Improved 'kernel sources' logic.
 Now supports multiple remote kernel sources, and watching a local directory for kernels.
 - 'importSharedObjects' API now correctly imports all shared objects; previously it had not acted recursively on the direct dependencies of an app within a project.
 - Implemented a 'local' solution for database data.
 This means that it is no longer necessary to install Cockroach DB to run Vorteil.